baurine/study-note/resume/resume-en.md

 1. Podknife (Web/Rails/React)
    - A website about podcasts, support search podcasts, favourite, comment, rate podcasts/episodes, play episodes
    - Developed by Rails + Webpacker + react-rails
-   - Implemented the non-interrupted players by Rails turbolinks in the non-SPA website when switching pages
+   - Implemented the non-interrupted players by Rails turbolinks in the non-SPA website when switching pages ([Link](http://baurine.github.io/2018/10/02/uninterrupted-audio-player-turbolinks.html))
    - Render view by React, do SSR to support SEO by react-rails ([Link](https://github.com/baurine/react-in-rails-practice))
    - Implemented search by PostgreSQL full-text search

-1. Koba (Web/Rails/React)
+1. Vox Music (Web/Rails/React)
-   - A internal social network platform
+   - A music management system, control a location's all play devices play music at different time
-   - Frontend and backend divided, the backend is implemented by Rails to supply API, the frontend is implemented by TypeScript + React + dva (redux + redux-saga) + Bulma
+   - Frontend and backend divided, the backend is implemented by Rails to supply API, the frontend techs:
+     - TypeScript
+     - React / Dva (redux + redux-saga + react-router)
+     - Ant Design + CSS Modules

 1. MeShare (Library/C++)
    - An APP to monitor and control the smart camera remotely